Tapadoo/Alerter/README.md

 ## AndroidX

 Version 4.0.0 includes support for AndroidX dependencies.
-If you experience issues with this update, please ensure you have enabled AndroidX & Jetifier in your `gradle.properties` file
+If you experience issues with this update, please ensure you have enabled AndroidX & Jetifier in your `gradle.properties` file:

 ```properties
 android.useAndroidX=true